omerhakim/Lab_Mod3/README.md

 <img src = "./images/image22.png" height = 475 width = 475>

+Summary -

-Summary - This data set is complicated to predict and includes many confusing features. going over different attempts with this data on Kaggle, F1 score of 0.53 seems to be relatively good results (also of course not so good in general in order to predict default). according to the research in UTC, only models using neural networks were able to achieve significantly better results, so I hope in the future to come back to this data and apply more sophisticated tools for prediction.
+This data set is complicated to predict and includes many confusing features. going over different attempts of other users with this data on Kaggle website, F1 score of 0.53 seems to be relatively good results (also of course not so good in general in order to predict default).
+According to the research in UTC, only models using neural networks were able to achieve significantly better results, so I hope in the future to come back to this data set and apply more sophisticated tools for prediction.